monisha7377/Symptom-Checker/README.md

 ## 🚀 Features

 - **Intuitive Web Interface:** A clean and simple UI for users to enter their symptoms.
-- **AI-Powered Analysis:** Utilizes the Google Gemini model to understand symptoms and provide relevant information.
+- **AI-Powered Analysis:** Utilizes a powerful LLM to understand symptoms and provide relevant information.
 - **Structured Responses:** The AI is prompted to return potential conditions with explanations, severity tags, and safe next steps.
 - **Dynamic Frontend:** The UI handles loading states, errors, and formats the AI's response beautifully.
 - **Query Logging:** All interactions are saved to an SQLite database for potential future analysis.